 Figure 3-11 depicts the estimate of sales for retrofits/replacements.
-As shown, the average SEER varies from 10.28 in the first quarter of 1999 to 10.66 at the end of 2000.
-This estimate of the average SEER sold in the retrofit/replacement market was obtained by backing out new construction data from the overall market data from the HVAC distributors.
-The difference in average SEER level between 1999 and 2000 with these replacement units may be due in part to the smaller overall market sample size in 1999.
+As shown, the average SEER goes from 10.28 in the first quarter of 1999 to 11.00 at the end of 2001.
+During the past three years, there has been a steady increase in the average SEER of retrofit/replacement CAC units.
+The project team obtained this estimate of the average SEER sold in the retrofit/replacement market by backing out new construction data from the overall market data from the HVAC distributors.
+The difference in average SEER level between 1999 and 2000/2001 for these replacement units may be due in part to the smaller overall market sample size in 1999.